-Armed with new ideas and technologies such as artificial intelligence, many cities are reshaping their transportation systems to favour walking, cycling and public transit over private cars.
-From Singapore’s on-demand public buses to Barcelona’s ongoing creation of mini car-free neighbourhoods throughout the city, here are some exciting initiatives that aim to swap cars’ pollution and excessive spatial needs with cleaner, more sustainable and space-friendly modes of travel.
+With new ideas and technologies, many cities are reshaping themselves to favour walking, cycling and public transit over private cars.
+From Singapore’s on-demand public buses to Barcelona’s mini car-free neighbourhoods, here are some exciting initiatives to swap cars’ pollution and excessive spatial needs with better modes of travel.

 By the end of this year, the capital of Oslo in Norway will restrict the use of vehicles in its city centre, remove all 700 of the on-street parking spaces in the area and build new bicycle lanes and public transportation facilities in their stead.
 Explaining the decision, the city’s Vice Mayor for Urban Development Hanna Elise Marcussen said: “We’re doing this to give the streets back to the people.”